RTradeLtd/go-ipfs-sharedforeststore/README.md

 - Single Transaction: where blocks of an IPLD graph are either all saved or none at all.
 - Progressive: where partial uploads are saved.

-Single transaction is better for locally availed content and cases where partial adds can't be managed.
+Single transaction is better for locally available content and cases where partial adds can't be managed.

-Progressive upload allows splitting the commit of an add operation into committing of individual blocks and accousated metadata.
+Progressive upload allows splitting the commit of an add operation into committing of individual blocks and associated metadata.
 The progress of an add can also be reported.